Skip to content

 • Contact your mutual fund dealer.
 Member firms are responsible to you, the investor, for monitoring the actions of their representatives to ensure that they are in compliance with bylaws, rules and policies governing their activities.
 The firm will investigate any complaint that you initiate and respond back to you with the results of their investigation within the time period expected of a Member acting diligently in the circumstances, in most cases within three months of receipt of the complaint.
 It is helpful if your complaint is in writing.

-• Contact the Mutual Fund Dealers Association of Canada (“MFDA”), which is the self-regulatory organization in Canada to which your mutual fund dealer belongs.
-The MFDA investigates complaints about mutual fund dealers and their representatives, and takes enforcement action where appropriate.
-You may make a complaint to the MFDA at any time, whether or not you have complained to your mutual fund dealer.
-The MFDA can be contacted:
+• Contact the Canadian Investment Regulatory Organization (“CIRO”), which is the self-regulatory organization in Canada to which your mutual fund dealer belongs.
+The CIRO investigates complaints about mutual fund dealers and their representatives, and takes enforcement action where appropriate.
+You may make a complaint to the CIRO at any time, whether or not you have complained to your mutual fund dealer.
+The CIRO can be contacted:

 • By telephone in Toronto at (416) 361-6332, or toll free at 1-888-466-6332